-- Take out a piece of paper. (we have extra if you need) - Write down one pro and one con about trying to understand a new codebase by compiling and building it vs. just reading the code. - Pair with your neighbor and discuss your answers.
+- Take out a piece of paper (or ask for one). - Write down one pro and one con about trying to understand a new codebase by compiling and building it vs. just reading the code. - Pair with your neighbor and discuss your answers.
 Do you agree? - Share with the class! - Write your own andrewID on the paper, leave it at the end of class.